cybergalactic/PythonVehicleSimulator/README.md

         supply.py               - Offshore supply vessel controlled by tunnel thrusters and main propellers, L = 76.2 m tanker.py               - Tanker, rudder-controlled ship model including shallow water effects, L = 304.8 m remus100.py             - Cylinder-shaped AUV controlled by a rudder, stern planes and a propeller, L = 1.6 m

-    Animated GIF:
-    /src/python_vehicle_simulator/
-        3D_animation.gif        - 3D animation file which can be opened in a web browser by right-clicking the file

 For more information about mathematical modeling of marine craft and methods for guidance, navigation and control, please consult: